martmallol/m8rtin.wd/Big Projects/Proyecto 8 - X-Press Publishing (Express & SQL))/README.md

 # X-Press Publishing

+The project was done in the **capstone-project-1-x-press-publishing** directory

 ## Project Overview

 In this capstone project, you will build all of the routing and database logic for an internal tool for a comic book publishing company called X-Press Publishing.